Tranquil Thailand's gun culture in spotlight after shooting sprees

 BUYING ONLINE

-Gun laws are seen as strict in Thailand, where possession of an illegal firearm carries a prison sentence of up to 10 years and a fine of up to 20,000 baht (S$894).
+Gun laws are seen as strict in Thailand, where possession of an illegal firearm carries a prison sentence of up to 10 years and a fine of up to 20,000 baht (S$892).

 However, enforcement is a challenge based on illegal firearms in circulation, corruption in the security sector and new channels for buying guns online.